AaronMooney/Asset-Manager/README.md

 # Known major bugs
   - If trying to draw multiple tiles at the right edge of the map, the program will only draw one row rather than the full selection.

+# Notes
+  - In order to run this project you will need to download SFML, build the Asset Manager and add all of the .dll files from the SFML/bin directory to the AssetManager/Debug folder.